-- 1. HD 400 Working with Children in a Diverse World, or - HD 410 Developmental Education - 2.
-At least two of the following classes: - HD 218 Cognitive Development: How Children Learn - HD 240 Models and Methods of Parent Involvement - HD 246 Play in Childhood - HD 250 Developing Anti-Bias Curriculum: Teaching Our Values to Our Children - HD 285 Development of Bicultural Children - HD 288 Developmental Assessment and Program Planning - HD 331 Team Building for Early Childhood Educators and Parents - HD 401 Working with Adults - HD 420 The Art of Observation - HD 427 Working with Bicultural Children - HD 464 Community as a Context for Development - HD 471 Implementing Anti-Bias Curriculum - HD 472 Advanced Studies in Implementing Anti-Bias Curriculum
+- 2. At least two of the following classes: - HD 218 Cognitive Development: How Children Learn - HD 240 Models and Methods of Parent Involvement - HD 246 Play in Childhood - HD 250 Developing Anti-Bias Curriculum: Teaching Our Values to Our Children - HD 285 Development of Bicultural Children - HD 288 Developmental Assessment and Program Planning - HD 331 Team Building for Early Childhood Educators and Parents - HD 337 Play, Language and Literacy Development - HD 420 The Art of Observation - HD 427 Working with Bicultural Children - HD 464 Community as a Context for Development - HD 471 Implementing Anti-Bias Curriculum - HD 472 Advanced Studies in Implementing Anti-Bias Curriculum - HD 474 Intervention Models in Early Childhood Education - HD 478 Working with Families in a Diverse World

-HD 474 Intervention Models in Early Childhood Education Other classes may be selected with approval of your advisor.
+Other classes may be selected with approval of your advisor.